ni/nimi-python/generated/nidigital/README.rst

 Support / Feedback
 ==================

-The packages included in **nimi-python** package are supported by NI.
+The packages included in the **nimi-python** repository are supported by NI.
 For support, open a request through the NI support portal at `ni.com <http://www.ni.com>`_.

 .. _bugs-section: